purew/BotDetector/README.md

 Mode: deploy
 ------------

-BotDetector acts as a reverse-proxy and analyses incoming traffic before hitting actual servers and can either drop verified bad actors or mark potential bad actors in an HTTP-header.
+BotDetector acts as a reverse-proxy and analyses incoming traffic before hitting actual servers and can either drop verified bad actors or mark potential bad actors in a HTTP-header.

 Building